Pokémon and pornography

-Pokémon, a media franchise developed by Game Freak and published by Nintendo, has received a notable amount of fan-made pornography (also known as poképorn and poképhilia).
+Pokémon, a media franchise developed by Game Freak and published by Nintendo, has received a notable amount of fan-made pornography (also known as poképorn).
 The Pokémon games feature Pokémon trainers and creatures known as Pokémon; both are subject to pornography.
 The content can be usually found in imageboards such as e621, Rule 34, and Pornhub.
-In 1999, in what was named the Pokémon doujinshi incident, a Japanese artist was arrested for producing erotic doujinshi of the Pokémon characters, inciting media furor.
+In 1999, in what was named the Pokémon doujinshi incident, a Japanese artist was arrested for producing erotic doujinshi of the Pokémon characters, inciting media fury.
 In the late 2010s, Pokémon-themed live-action porn parodies received media attention and, after the release of Pokémon Go in 2016, searches for pornography of the franchise increased significantly.
-Pokémon species such as Lucario, Lopunny, Eevee's evolutions, meowscarada, and Gardevoir are Pokémon particularly known for being sexualized.
+Pokémon species such as Lucario, Lopunny, Eevee's evolutions, Meowscarada, and Gardevoir are Pokémon particularly known for being sexualized.

 Context

 Developed by Game Freak and published by Nintendo, the Pokémon franchise began in Japan in 1996 with the release of the video games Pokémon Red and Blue for the Game Boy.
 In these games, the player assumes the role of a Pokémon Trainer whose goal is to capture and train Pokémon.

 Pokémon pornography, also shortened as "poképorn", can involve either the Pokémon trainers or the Pokémon themselves, and can present interspecies acts between both.
 The Pokémon can either show human characteristics, known as "anthro", or show more animalistic features, known as "feral".
 The content can be in the form of drawings, on imageboards like Gelbooru or e621, or animated, live-action and 3D videos, on websites like Pornhub.
 Erotic Adobe Flash games related to Pokémon also exist.
 Collections of Pokémon pornography can be found on websites like DeviantArt, Twitter, Pixiv, and Newgrounds, and could be found on Tumblr before its nudity ban.
 There are also Reddit communities dedicated to sharing Pokémon pornography, the main subreddit being r/PokePorn.
 Lolicon and shotacon content related to Pokémon also exists, though it is banned on many websites.
 Erotic Pokémon-related fan fictions also exist.
 Artists may use Patreon to monetize their work and share exclusive content.